efridge/php-hosting-demo/README.md

-# php-railway-demo
+# php-hosting-demo

-This is an attempt to host a PHP/MySQL app in Railway.
+This is an attempt to host a PHP/MySQL app in the cloud.